duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 }
 ~~~

-Spacing issue on old version of wkhtmltopdf
+Spacing issue on old version of wkhtmltopdf and only Arial font
 https://github.com/wkhtmltopdf/wkhtmltopdf/issues/3147

 PDFTK pdf toolkit can be used to merge two pdf https://rubygems.org/gems/pdf-toolkit/versions/1.1.0 `gem 'pdf-toolkit'`